 Resit results are released during mid-September each year.
 You will receive a faculty decision letter to let you know whether you have passed or not and whether you are able to proceed to the next year of study.
 This letter is usually attached to an email.
 It’s possible to appeal against faculty exam board decisions.
-Our Guide to Academic Appeals gives more detail on this.
+Our webpage on Academic Appeals explains this in more detail.

 My dissertation deadline is in September